 Saint Patrick's Time and Place

 While Patrick himself never provided definite dates or places, the common assumption is that his mission in Ireland started in 432.
-This particular year seems to have been chosen for numerological reasons by later chroniclers and should not be seen as definite.
-In fact the mission may well have started a few years later, 456 is often mentioned by experts.
-We simply have way to connect Saint Patrick to any definite date.
+This particular year might only have been chosen for numerological reasons by later chroniclers and should thus not be seen as definite.
+In fact, the mission may well have started a few years later, 456 is often mentioned by experts.

 Saint Patrick - Harbinger of the Apocalypse

 One point that may need a bit more explanation is Patrick's "apocalyptic vision".
 In his confessio he repeatedly refers to Ireland as the furthest extreme of the world that he will bring into the arms of the church.
 This ties in with the popular believe that the Final Judgement would come once all nations accepted Christ - thus implying that the completion of Patrick's mission would bring the End of Days.

 Obviously Patrick's geographical knowledge even of the world as it was known in his times was very patchy.
 He seems to have been totally and genuinely convinced, however, that he was chosen to convert the Irish and thus ring in the end of the world as he knew it.

 This, in a nutshell, is the sum total knowledge of Patrick as related by himself.
 With some additional "facts" supplied by his earliest biographers.

 Though Saint Patrick obviously did not bring about the apocalypse, he became a cult figure in Early-Christian Ireland and was soon proclaimed a saint.
 Note that this was a simple process of acclamation in the early middle ages, not the complicated and long-winded papal process it is today.
 A saint was somebody who led an exemplary Christian life.
 But Patrick, at least according to his later biographers, also managed to work some truly stunning miracles.